iustin/corydalis/docs/index.md

-# Corydalis
+# Introduction

+Corydalis is a simple application to help manage offline (as in non-cloud) collections of RAW and processed pictures.
+It doesn't replace your RAW processor (e.g. Adobe Lightroom, DxO PhotoLab, Capture one, Darktable, etc.) but instead acts as a companion to it, giving a parallel view on all your files.

+Corydalis is also an image viewer, designed to work across and understand your entire photo collection; the desktop-only viewers (e.g. Geeqie) are folder-based, not collection-based.

-… is a simple application to help manage offline (as in non-cloud) collections of RAW and processed pictures.
-I wrote it as I'm not able to keep post-processing up with the amount of RAW pictures I take;
+Originally, I wrote it as I'm not able to keep post-processing up with the amount of RAW pictures I take; additionally there is a lot of cruft accumulating over time.
+It evolved to be an image viewer as I needed one that both understands the entire collection, and can export (as a web application) the pictures stored on your storage to desktop and mobile clients - I want the ease of viewing/browsing pictures in a browser, without having to upload my photos to the cloud.

-additionally there is a lot of cruft accumulating over time.
-Corydalis should be mostly independent of the actual file types and the program used to process the raw files, although maybe I do make some assumptions and I'm just not aware of it; its only requirement is that ImageMagick (used to generate the downscaled images for web viewing) supports the "processed" image format (which in the vast majority of cases will be JPEG, so the point is moot).
+Corydalis should be mostly independent of the actual file types and the program used to process the raw files, although maybe I do make some assumptions and I'm just not aware of it; its only requirement is that _ImageMagick_ (used to generate the downscaled images for web viewing) supports the "processed" image format (which in the vast majority of cases will be JPEG, so the point is moot), and that _exiftool_ can extract metadata from your images.

 See [the installation guide](install.md) file for how to quickly run and see Corydalis' output; the application only writes to its own